MasterG21x/Snake_AI/README.txt

 ========================================

 This project implements the classic Snake game in Python, featuring an agent that learns using a Deep Q-Network (DQN).
 The game is built using Pygame for rendering, and TensorFlow powers the DQN.
+Note: This project is still under development.
+Although the DQN agent can learn and play Snake, it may sometimes getting stuck or making illogical moves.
+Future updates are planned to improve stability and performance.
 ──────────────────────────────
 🗂️  Project Structure
 ──────────────────────────────